nypublicradio/deploy/README.md

                                 used to distinguish between tasks/services
                                 for repos that require multiple containers to run (eg. a worker and web interface).

+  # push                        Push the docker image without modifying any
+                                ECS services or tasks.

   # cleanup
   --revisions-to-keep=<num>     How many previous task definitions to preserve